top of page

 Jan 37 min read

-Private ADHD & Autism Assessment Cost: What Drives Price (and How to Compare Apples to Apples)
+Private ADHD and Autism Assessment Cost: What Drives the Price

 Private adhd and autism assessment cost can look wildly different from one provider to the next—even when you’re comparing clinics in the same area.
 This guide breaks down what actually drives pricing (time, scope, reporting), how to compare deliverables, and what to ask so you’re not paying for surprises.